SherG/cool-iron/blog/amazon-department-stores.md

 One thing's for sure: everything described in the article was done 9 years ago.

-Since then Shouraboura has been instrumental in deploying her mobile tech concepts to transform shopping experiences at Macy's and other top retailers.
+And since then Shouraboura has been instrumental in deploying her mobile tech concepts to transform shopping experiences at Macy's and other top retailers.